 Electrocompaniet Tana SL2 & L2 Wireless Speakers Review

-For this review I am working with Elite Audio UK who are the UK distributor and exclusive retailer for Manley Labs products please contact them for more details.
+For this review I am working with Elite Audio UK who are the UK distributor and exclusive retailer for Electrocompaniet products please contact them for more details.

 Is this the future of mainstream HiFi?